doaleix/apx-manual/docs/02-Advanced-Admin/01-tutorial-user-management/02-tutorial-roles/01-create-role.md

 ## Main Menu privileges

 A list of **interface options** is displayed in the role form to manage the visualization privileges.
 Options can be either set to **true** or **false** (true by default).
-These privileges are restrictive meaning that if a user has a set of n roles where at least one has the menu privilege set to false, the user will not be able to see the option.
+These privileges are restrictive, meaning that if a user has a set of **'n'** roles where at least one has the menu privilege set to false, the user will not be able to see the option.
 Moreover, if a parent option is restricted, all the child options will not be displayed even if they have the privilege set to **true**.

 ![](/img/1.Roles/roles-create07.png)